JerryH12/Calculator/README.md

 <h2>Status of the project</h2>
 I started working on the calculator in January 2024.
 Been doing it occasionally since then.

+<h3>2024-04-20</h3>
+It will automatically select open or closed parenthesis depending on what was previously written.

 <h3>2024-04-02</h3>
 In this version the calculator will accept just a number or something like the  square root of (16) or (((16))).